 Accommodation Options in and around Nubra Valley

-Nubra Valley (Diskit and Hunder) can be visited in two days and Pagnimik and Turtuk might require an extra night stay.
-The two main villages are Diskit and Hunder where you can find guesthouse options that offer budget stay.
-They have well-maintained rooms and usually have a great view and small gardens to enjoy some quality time in the lap of mountains.
+Nubra Valley (Diskit and Hunder) can be visited in two days, and Pagnimik and Turtuk might require an extra night stay.
+The two main villages are Diskit and Hunder, where you can find guesthouse options that offer budget stay.
+They have well-maintained rooms and usually have a great view and small gardens to enjoy some quality time in the lap of the mountains.

 First Time Travelling Tips for Nubra Valley

-|Network Coverage: The network lines are usually broken and not repaired until late May or early June and it is really difficult to get a signal or keep communication with outside world.
-Though guest houses have landlines which can be used to make a call, they are chargeable.
+Network lines are usually broken and not repaired until late May or early June, and it is really difficult to get a signal or keep in communication with the outside world.
+Although guest houses have landlines that can be used to make a call, they are chargeable.

-Altitude Sickness: As Nubra Valley can be reached only via Khardung La, it is advised that all tourist stays at Leh for at least 24 hours on arrival to get accustomed to an elevation of 3.5Km and chilled air.
-The reason behind this is: one has to pass Khardung La to get to Nubra Valley which is situated at an elevation of 5359m and can result in nausea, vomiting or other severe health conditions if one doesn’t rest before starting the trip to Nubra Valley.
+As Nubra Valley can be reached only via Khardung La, it is advised that all tourists stay in Leh for at least 24 hours on arrival, to get accustomed to an elevation of 3.5 kilometres and chilled air.
+The reason behind this is: that one has to pass Khardung La to get to Nubra Valley which is situated at an elevation of 5359m.
+This can result in nausea, vomiting or other severe health conditions if one doesn’t rest before starting the trip to Nubra Valley.

 Places to Visit in and around Nubra Valley

-Among the picturesque landscape of mountains and sand dunes, one can enjoy the double hump camel safari in Nubra Valley.Charging as low as Rs 200 per person, one can really enjoy the double hump camels in Hunder village of Nubra Valley.
-This is a one of a kind experience, as a double hump camel safari over sand dunes in the lap of Himalaya is something you don’t want to miss|
+Among the picturesque landscape of mountains and sand dunes, one can enjoy the double hump camel safari in Nubra Valley.
+Costing as low as Rs 200 per person, one can really enjoy the double hump camels in Hunder village of Nubra Valley.
+This is a one of a kind experience, as a double hump camel safari over sand dunes in the lap of Himalayas is something you don’t want to miss.

 Budget Travel to Nubra Valley

-|Budget Travel: Don’t pre-book the complete package online if you want to keep it on Budget.
-Though Union rates for Taxi are fixed, they can be negotiated in person.
-In case of single travelers, there is always someone that is willing to share a taxi.
-Don’t take a public bus if you believe in it is more about the road a lot more than the destination.
+Don’t pre-book the complete package online if you want to travel on a budget.
+Although union rates for taxis are fixed, they can be negotiated in person.
+In the case of single travellers, there is always someone that is willing to share a taxi.
+Do travel by public bus if you are comfortable with that.

 A trip to Nubra Valley during April end and early May will be quite different from a visit in peak season.
-This trip will be an enriching experience for its natural beauty and barren mountains that stretch for as far as your eyes can see.
+This trip will be an enriching experience of its natural beauty and barren mountains that stretch for as far as your eyes can see.
 The trip to Nubra Valley can be stretched to 2 to 3 days depending on your length of travel as Pangong Tso, Chang La, Alchi, and Leh are also covered by most travelers in one trip.
 Plan for a ten to eleven days trip as Leh isn’t something you want to rush about.